silverton-io/buz-docs/blog/contract-powered-platform/index.md

 Another +1 (for engineers) is the fact schemas help bad tracking from getting deployed in the first place.

 Language-specific data structures can be generated from schemas.
-Which means VSCode intellisense complains during development if required props are missing, or if one is a `string` and should be a `bool`.
-And then the code blows up at compile time if the bug is still there.
+Which means intellisense or the compiler complains during development if required props are missing, or if one is a `string` and should be a `bool`.
+And then the code blows up again at compile time if the bug is still there.

 Nobody likes being the person who causes the release train to halt.
 Or being the person who caused the rollback because a prop was missing. **Especially when it's "just for analytics".**